veebch/boostbox/README.md

 # Parts
 - Raspberry Pi 4 (any sbc linux machine with HDMI out should work
-- A Hanimex E300
+- Hanimex E300 super 8 viewer
-- An ortholinear 40% keyboard
+- Ortholinear 40% keyboard
 - AC to 5V DC power supply (to attach to switch)
 - A 7inch 4:3 LED screen (like [this one](https://www.aliexpress.com/item/1005004454598585.html))
 # Assembly